 Obviously, we feed our birds the Birdtricks diet year round.
 Since I prepare the diet for Dave and Jamie’s large flock, it is my job to see to the individual needs of each of their species.
-Their diet is slightly modified from the one in Cooking For Parrots (see below) to suit the specific needs of their flock.
+Their diet is slightly modified from the one in Natural Feeding System Cookbooks (see below) to suit the specific needs of their flock.
 A 4-5 gallon batch only lasts their flock about a month so I have frequent opportunity to make necessary changes.

 When the birds are not being trained I know that they are not getting nuts, I add flaxseed to the diet.
 If they are on a free-fight excursion somewhere and expending a lot of calories, I take that into consideration, too, and add flaxseed to their diet then.